At McDonald’s, I get treated like everybody else. I queue up, order, eat, leave.

 Sherman – “Oh, joking.
 Right.”
 He giggled uneasily.

 Sherman noticed the large, middle-aged man working the chip fryer.
-A button around his gut, under more pressure than any button deserved, had popped open.
-The proprietor raced over to the man, who looked over to me questioningly and did the button up.
+A button around his gut, under more pressure than any button deserved to be, had popped open.
+The proprietor raced over and spoke into the big man’s ear, who then looked over to me questioningly and did the button up.

 Me – “DON’T CHASTISE HIM SHERMAN!
 THIS MAN IS A SHINING EXAMPLE OF THE McSTANDARDS WE SHOULD ALL ASPIRE TO.”